wpilibsuite/frc-docs/source/docs/software/telemetry/writing-sendable-classes.rst

            :linenos:
            :lineno-start: 58

-In order to enable the automatic updating of values by WPILib "in the background", ``Sendable`` data names are bound to getter and setter functions rather than specific data values.
+To enable the automatic updating of values by WPILib "in the background", ``Sendable`` data names are bound to getter and setter functions rather than specific data values.
 If a field that you wish to log has no defined setters and getters, they can be defined inline with a lambda expression.

 The SendableBuilder Class
 -------------------------